atlassian/stricter/README.md

 'stricter/circular-dependencies': {
     config: {
-        checkSubTreeCycle: Boolean, // true to check for folder-lever cycles
-        registries: string[], // each value should be a path from the root to folder }
+        checkSubTreeCycle: Boolean, // true to check for folder-lever cycles registries?: string[] | string, // Optional: values should be a glob }
 }
 ```